Vbansal21/ProjectCadence/weeks/W01_20250804_reverse-stdlib/NOTES.md

 - **memcpy vs memmove.**
   Overlap is **UB** for `memcpy`.
 Tests should never rely on overlap unless I implement `memmove`.
-- **WSL/OneDrive “clock skew”** is a harmless warning; clean builds remove the noise.
+- **WSL/OneDrive "clock skew"** is a harmless warning; clean builds remove the noise.

 ---